How to Use Free Threading Stable ABI

 };

-Additionally, using PyABIInfo_VAR and Py_mod_abi is recommended so that an extension module loaded for an incompatible interpreter will trigger an exception, rather than fail with a crash.
+Furthermore, using PyABIInfo_VAR and Py_mod_abi is recommended so that an extension module loaded for an incompatible interpreter will trigger an exception, rather than fail with a crash.

 #ifdef PY_VERSION_HEX >= 0x030F0000